-The BJS website contains abundant criminal justice statistics from the U.S. government, including collections, reports, data analysis tools, funding opportunities, and job openings.
+The BJS website contains extensive criminal justice information from the U.S. government, including collections, reports, data analysis tools, funding opportunities, and job openings.

-An agency of the U.S. Department of Justice, NIJ conducts research, development, and evaluation projects related to crime and justice issues.
-Students can find publications, training courses, event listings, and funding opportunities through NIJ.
+An agency of the U.S. Department of Justice, NIJ conducts research and evaluation projects related to crime and justice issues.
+Students can access publications, training courses, event listings, and funding opportunities through NIJ.

-The FBI's Uniform Crime Reporting program provides information on crime in the U.S. The program publishes four major publications annually: Crime in the United States, Law Enforcement Officers Killed and Assaulted, National Incident-Based Reporting System, and Hate Crime Statistics.
+The FBI's Uniform Crime Reporting program provides information on crime in the U.S. The program has four major, annual publications: Crime in the United States, Law Enforcement Officers Killed and Assaulted, National Incident-Based Reporting System, and Hate Crime Statistics.

 Located at the University of Michigan, NACJD archives crime and justice data for researchers.
-Some well-known datasets live here, including the National Crime Victimization Survey and the Project on Human Development in Chicago Neighborhoods.
-NACJD also offers learning guides, data workshops, and user support.
+The archive contains some well-known datasets, including the National Crime Victimization Survey and the Project on Human Development in Chicago Neighborhoods.
+NACJD also offers learning guides, data workshops, and technical support.

-NIJ runs CrimeSolutions.gov, a website that catalogs and rates criminal justice programs and practices.
-Criminal justice professionals can find, replicate, and adapt top-rated programs and practices in their field.
+NIJ runs CrimeSolutions.gov, a website that catalogs and rates criminal justice activities and practices.
+Criminal justice professionals can access, replicate, and adapt top-rated programs such as adult-reentry programs and cognitive behavioral therapy.

 In addition to applying for government and university awards, you should access the in-depth guide linked below to explore private scholarships and grants.
 The page contains 45 award opportunities for candidates pursuing online criminal justice degrees.